ScottLogic/prompt-injection/cloud/README.md

 Generates the CloudFormation templates for a "production stage" build pipeline.

 `npm run cdk:synth -- --context STAGE={STAGENAME}`
-Generates the CloudFormation templates for a build pipeline, stage given by `{STAGENAME}`.
+Generates the CloudFormation templates for a build pipeline, for the given stage name

 `npm run cdk:deploy:all`
 Deploys the synthesized pipeline to an AWS Environment, as defined by your active AWS config profile.